breezeight/nicola_blog/_guides/bash.markdown

   * PDF : ~/Dropbox/Books/Bash-Beginners-Guide.pdf
 * Advanced Bash-Scripting Guide http://tldp.org/LDP/abs/html/

+* Short intro e-book for developer with some bash internal, written by a bash author: http://aosabook.org/en/bash.html

 # Bash History

 unset HISTFILE: If HISTFILE is unset, or if the history file is unwritable, the history is not saved.